KenImade/tottenham-analytics-pipeline/README.md

 dg dev
 ```

-Then open your browser at [http://localhost:3000](http://localhost:3000) to see everything running.
+Then open your browser at [http://localhost:3000](http://localhost:3000) to accces the dagster UI.

+### 6. Running the Pipeline

+a.
+In the Dagster UI, navigate to the jobs tab
+b.
+Click on the job named `full_matchday_analysis`
+c.
+Click on `Materialize all`
+d.
+You can then check the `output` folder in the project directory for the generated metrics which are saved in `csv` format.

 ### 6. Shut things down